Survey finds confusion among public about pandemic news

 Three in 10 Americans say they trust President Donald Trump and his administration to get the facts straight all or most of the time when talking about COVID-19, the Pew Research Center said.

-“I can’t think of any precedent for that,” said Dan Fagin, director of New York University’s science, health and environmental reporter program, and a former reporter.
+“I can’t think of any precedent for that,” said Dan Fagin, director of New York University’s Science, Health and Environmental Reporting program, and a former reporter.
 “There’s a reason why that number is so low.
 Honestly, what disturbs even more is that there is 30% of the public who think they can believe the president on this.”

 The president, along with some other leaders, were criticized initially for not taking the threat seriously, for delivering misinformation about potential treatments and, even today, delivering mixed messages on the need for masks and social distancing.